Big-Sands/adhd.ge/articles/contents-en.md

 and the patients can purchase them normally with their prescription.
 In Georgia this is not the case.

-Specifically Dexmethylphenidate and Lisdexamfetamine are not in that list, so I don't know if any law applies to them specifically.

 Abroad, in North America, in EU, in Turkey and in other developed countries, these medications are available by prescription.
 In Georgia, you can not find these medication, doctors can not or will not prescribe it and you can't find it in any pharmacy.